Guidance for Accredited MDBs

 We-Fi finances programs or projects in countries and territories that are eligible for Official Development Assistance (ODA) and also eligible to receive funding from the International Bank for Reconstruction and Development (IBRD) and/or the International Development Association (IDA), including through trust funds administered by the World Bank.
 Please refer to the full list of eligible countries.
 Special consideration has been given to funding proposals with activities in G-20 Compact Countries within Africa.

 Implementing Partner Eligibility

-The following accredited multilateral development banks (MDBs) were eligible to apply for We-Fi funding under the first and second calls for proposals: the African Development Bank, the Asian Development Bank, the European Bank for Reconstruction and Development, the Inter-American Development Bank, IDB Invest, the International Finance Corporation, the Islamic Development Bank Group, and the World Bank (the International Bank for Reconstruction and Development and the International Development Association).
+The following accredited multilateral development banks (MDBs) were eligible to apply for We-Fi funding under the first and second calls for proposals: the African Development Bank, the Asian Development Bank, the European Bank for Reconstruction and Development, the Inter-American Development Bank (including IDB Invest), the Islamic Development Bank Group, and the World Bank Group (the World Bank and International Finance Corporation).

 MDBs are encouraged to partner with UN agencies, international financial institutions, civil society organizations, the private sector, business groups, and other entities currently working at the country or regional level.